-- ii.
-The developer must ensure the continued affordability of the units by qualified residents for a minimum of 40 years through the use of restrictive covenants or other deed restrictions approved by the city; and - iii.
+- a.
+The developer must agree to sell or rent the units to qualifying residents; - b.
+The developer must ensure the continued affordability of the units by qualified residents for a minimum of 40 years through the use of restrictive covenants or other deed restrictions approved by the city; and - c.
 The units must be of an innovative design and compatible with existing neighborhood character, with adequate assurances that such design and compatibility will be maintained throughout the 40-year period. - 7.
 Other suitable items believed by the City to be worthy of consideration may also be included as bonus density criteria. - Subd.
 6. Planned Unit Development; Type, Process, Application, Approval and Decision Criteria, and Open and Recreation Space Requirements. - A. Types of planned unit developments Where permitted. - 1.
-Two types of planned unit developments are established:
+Two types of planned unit developments are established: - a.

-a.
 Single-family PUDs, comprising detached dwelling units on individual lots; the necessary streets and other public and/or private rights-of-way to serve such dwelling units; and any appurtenant common open space, recreational facilities or other areas or facilities.
-Proposals for single-family PUDs are allowed in the R-1, R-1A, and R-2 zoning districts.

-b.
-Non-single-family PUDs, comprising attached dwelling units, detached dwelling units, detached dwelling units not on individual lots, retail, office, service or industrial buildings, or any combination thereof, the necessary streets and other public and/or private rights-of-way to serve such uses, and any appurtenant common open space, recreational facilities or other areas or facilities.
-Proposals for non-single family PUDs are allowed in the R-3, B-1, B-2, R-B, I-1, I-2, and I-B districts applications.
+Proposals for single-family PUDs are allowed in the R-1, R-1A, and R-2 zoning districts. - b.
+Non-single-family PUDs, comprising attached dwelling units, detached dwelling units not on individual lots, retail, office, service or industrial buildings, or any combination thereof, the necessary streets and other public and/or private rights-of-way to serve such uses, and any appurtenant common open space, recreational facilities or other areas or facilities.
+Proposals for non-single family PUDs are allowed in the R-1, R-2, R-3, B-1, B-2, R-B, I-1, I-2, and I-B districts